-Welcome to this post about “A Better Alternative to Dollar Cost Averaging”!
+Welcome to this post about “A Better Alternative to Dollar Cost Averaging in 2022”!

 Last year in March of 2020, the stock market took a hit.
 The market collapsed roughly 50% in a matter of weeks.
 I knew it was a once in a lifetime chance to buy, so I tried to invest as much money as I could.
 I’ve had some pretty nice returns since then.

 So recently I started wondering, what if instead of consistently investing in the form of dollar cost averaging, you held on to your money for times when the market turns red.

 Everyone knows the phrase, “Buy Low Sell High”.
 But, what if you took that to an extreme and ONLY bought when the market dropped and then sold someday in the future when the market should be much higher.

 I was curious if there was a strategy that worked better than dollar cost averaging.
 So I did what any finance nerd would do…I opened up some spreadsheets and started playing around.

 I was able to create some strategies on my own that came very close to having the same returns as dollar cost averaging.
 After some internet research, I stumbled upon a strategy called value averaging which was exactly what I wanted.

 I’ll let you know now…value averaging does perform slightly better than dollar cost averaging.
 But let me explain why.

 “Dollar-cost averaging (DCA) is an investment strategy in which an investor divides up the total amount to be invested across periodic purchases of a target asset in an effort to reduce the impact of volatility on the overall purchase.
 The purchases occur regardless of the asset’s price and at regular intervals.
 In effect, this strategy removes much of the detailed work of attempting to time the market in order to make purchases of equities at the best prices.
 Dollar-cost averaging is also known as the constant dollar plan.”– Investopedia